-Milestones and Timelines
+Implementation Plan, Milestones, and Timelines

-The Milestones and Timelines element of the project's Implementation Strategy should describe a schedule detailing when and how work in the Implementation Strategy will be conducted.
-As outlined below, this schedule should include milestones for maximizing benefits and minimizing negative impacts in disadvantaged communities, measuring and reporting project impacts, and updating the Assessment, as well as describing future work.
-The Implementation Strategy should define its timeline on the same schedule as the IPS and Workplan.
+The Implementation Plan, Milestones, and Timelines element should describe a schedule detailing when and how work in the implementation strategy will be conducted.
+As outlined below, this schedule should include milestones for maximizing benefits and minimizing negative impacts in disadvantaged communities, measuring and reporting project impacts, and updating assessments, as well as describing future work.
+The implementation plan should define its timeline on the same schedule as the IPS and Workplan.

-The Assessment step should generate a list of potential benefits and a list of negative impacts to mitigate.
-The core of the Implementation Strategy is to move from these goals (delivering the benefits and minimizing the negative impacts) to outcomes (specific, measurable outcomes that will indicate when those goals have been achieved) to implementation strategies (actions to reach the outcomes).
+The assessments of project benefits and project negative outcomes should generate a list of potential benefits and a list of negative impacts to mitigate.
+The core of the implementation strategy is to move from these goals (delivering the benefits and minimizing the negative impacts) to outcomes (specific, measurable outcomes that will indicate when those goals have been achieved) to implementation strategies (actions to reach the outcomes).
 Applicants may want to create a table or diagram that specifies goals, outcomes, and implementation strategies, mapping these to your timeline.